bouvet/spring-workshop/README.md

 # Quick introduction to Spring Boot

-The goal of this introducion course is to learn the barics of developing REST API´s using Java and SpringBoot.
+The goal of this introduction course is to learn the basics of developing REST API´s using Java and SpringBoot.

 ### Pre requirements
-- Have InelliJ Ultimate installed
+- Have IntelliJ Ultimate installed
 - Have Maven installed
-- Some tool to perform API request (eg: Postman)
+- Some tool to perform API request (e.g. Postman)
 - Have Java 11 installed

 ### Topics
 - REST API
+- Dependency injection
+- RestController
+- DTO objects
 - JPA
-- H2
+- H2 database
-- Servies
-- Controllers
-- Dependency injection
+- JUnit

 ## The end Product
 We will create a simple REST API where the end product should be a service where you can create and view movies displayed at a Cinema.

-You should also be able to query moves by their age limit.
+We will also create some unit tests to verify our application work as intended.

 ## Exercises